suprabhasupi/blog/contents/posts/1-aws-appsync-integration-with-react-native/1-aws-appsync-integration-with-react-native-part-1.md

 }
 ```

-In last but not least, We are done with setting up AppSync.
-In Part 2, We are going to integrate AppSync to our app.
+In last but not least, we are done with setting up AppSync.
+In <LinkPost href='/2-aws-appsync-integration-with-react-native-part-2' name='Part 2' />, We are going to integrate AppSync to our app. 😎